 Schulman's first ventures into electronic publishing are documented in his two-volume electronic book, Book Publishing in the 21st Century, which includes the transcript of the course he gave for Connected Education/The New School for Social Research, as well as material from the SoftServ RoundTable he operated on GEnie and its successor, the SoftServ Paperless Book BBS.
 Both volumes are available for free download from the catalog page.

-Seven of his published short stories (and two never-before published ones) are in his book, Nasty, Brutish, And Short Stories .
-It includes "The Repossessed," the lead story in Adventures in the Twilight Zone, edited by Carol Serling (Daw, 1995) and "Day of Atonement," from the libertarian shared-future anthology Free Space, edited by Brad Linaweaver and Ed Kramer, (Tor Books 1997).
+Eleven of his short stories are in the Kindle edition of his book, Nasty, Brutish, And Short Stories .
+It includes "The Repossessed," the lead story in Adventures in the Twilight Zone, edited by Carol Serling (Daw, 1995) and "Day of Atonement," from the Prometheus-award-winning libertarian shared-future anthology Free Space, edited by Brad Linaweaver and Ed Kramer, (Tor Books 1997).
 It also contains Schulman's short story, "The Musician," a psychological mystery about a violinist whose career takes a sudden bizarre turn, which was dramatized for Los Angeles radio, broadcast several times in 1980 on Pacifica/ KPFK FM's "Hour 25" show, read by the late Mike Hodel, and with classical violin accompaniment by the author's father, Julius Schulman.
-Also in the volume is his latest short story, "When Freemen Shall Stand."
+Also in the volume is his short story, "When Freemen Shall Stand."